 “I am scared I have leukemia” could Google be wrong?

 Scared you have leukemia?
 This is what ran through Sarah Leiber’s mind as she checked her symptoms online.
+Was it cancer?
 Was it leukemia or something else?

 This story of how I discovered I was mentally ill began when I came home from rehearsal, exhausted and unprepared.
 It begins with one thought: ‘My self-diagnosis is bad…I am scared I have leukemia.’